-The suppression of the 1916 Easter Rising did not end conflict or settle the questions of Home Rule or Irish Republicanism.
-The British had won the battle but the Irish war of independence had not yet begun.
-The Easter Rising was a military failure but a propaganda victory for the Republicans and Sinn Fein, which gained considerable support following the heavy handed British response to the rebellion.
-Another contributing factor in rising Republicanism was the issue of military conscription.
-In early 1918 the British government, planning a major offensive on the Western Front but critically short of troops, decided to extend conscription to Ireland.
-More than 120,000 Irishmen had volunteered to fight since August 1914; London now hoped to raise another 30,000 through compulsory service.
-The introduction of conscription in Ireland created a significant backlash from the public, the Catholic clergy and various political groups.
-Ireland’s disparate Nationalist groups – socialists, radical Republicans and moderate reformers – set aside their political differences and united to form the Irish Anti-Conscription Committee.
-On April 23rd 1918 this group coordinated the largest general strike in Ireland’s history, followed by a series of massive anti-conscription rallies in several cities.
+It followed the 1916 Easter Rising, an effect a military defeat but a propaganda victory for Irish Republicans, who gained considerable support following Britain’s heavy-handed response to the uprising.
+The surge in Irish Republicanism is also attributed to the issue of military conscription.
+In early 1918 the British government, which was planning a major offensive on the Western Front, decided to extend conscription to Ireland.
+More than 120,000 Irishmen had volunteered to fight in World War I and British policymakers hoped to raise another 30,000 through compulsory service.
+The introduction of conscription in Ireland created a significant backlash from the Irish people, the Catholic clergy and various political groups.
+It also united Ireland’s disparate Nationalist groups.
+Socialists, radical Republicans and moderates set aside their political differences to form the Irish Anti-Conscription Committee.
+On April 23rd 1918 the Anti-Conscription Committee coordinated the largest general strike in Ireland’s history.
+This was followed by a series of massive anti-conscription rallies in several cities.

-The political beneficiary of this movement was Sinn Fein.
-Previously a fringe group with uncertain aims, Sinn Fein emerged from the Easter Rising and the anti-conscription campaign as a political party committed to the idea of an independent Irish republic.
-Sinn Fein support grew rapidly as other Irish Republicans fell behind the party.
+The political beneficiary of this tumultuous period was Sinn Fein.
+Previously a fringe group with unclear aims, Sinn Fein emerged from the Easter Rising and the anti-conscription campaign as a political party committed an independent Irish republic.
+Support for Sinn Fein grew rapidly, as Irish Republicans of various hues fell behind the party.
 In the British general election of December 1918, Sinn Fein won 73 seats in the House of Commons, making it the third-largest party in the British parliament.
-But Sinn Fein’s leadership adopted a policy of abstention, choosing not to take up these seats.
-Instead, the Sinn Fein politicians gathered in Dublin’s Mansion House in January 1919, declaring the formation of an independent Ireland and proclaiming themselves to be the Dail Eireann (‘Assembly of Ireland’).
-In April they elected Eamon de Valera, a veteran of the Easter Rising, as their president; another young Republican, Michael Collins, became finance minister.
-Through the middle of 1919 Sinn Fein agents traveled abroad seeking international recognition and financial support for this alternative Irish government.
+Despite this success, Sinn Fein’s leadership adopted a policy of abstention, choosing not to occupy its Westminster seats.
+Instead, Sinn Fein’s elected politicians gathered in Dublin’s Mansion House in January 1919.
+There they declared the formation of an independent Ireland and proclaiming themselves the Dail Eireann (‘Assembly of Ireland’).
+In April the Dail Eireann elected Eamon de Valera, a veteran of the Easter Rising, as president of this fledgeling republic.
+Another young Republican, Michael Collins, became its finance minister.
+Through the middle of 1919, Sinn Fein agents ventured abroad to international recognition and financial support for their independent government.
 In September 1919 London declared the Dail Eireann an illegal body, forcing it to meet less regularly and in secret locations.

 These political developments were accompanied by an escalation in violence.
-On the same day the Dail Eireann convened in Dublin several Republican agents, acting on their own initiative, shot and killed two Royal Irish Constabulary (RIC) officers in County Tipperary.
-Most consider this act the start of the Irish War of Independence, also known as the Anglo-Irish War.
-The Irish Republican Army (IRA) was formed in early 1919 from the Irish Volunteers, along with remnants of the Irish Citizens Army.
-The new Republican government worked hard through 1919 to bring the IRA under its control – not an easy task given that the IRA and its antecedent bodies had always acted independently and never answered to others.
-Eventually, through the efforts of Michael Collins and others, the IRA became the legitimate army of the Dail Eireann.
-Though the Sinn Fein government never formally declared war, it later claimed that a state of war existed between the new Irish republic and Britain, at least while the latter continued its occupation of Ireland.
+On the same day the Dail Eireann convened in Dublin, several Republican agents, acting on their own initiative, shot and killed two Royal Irish Constabulary (RIC) officers in County Tipperary.
+Many consider this violence the starting point of the Irish War of Independence.
+The first iteration of the Irish Republican Army (IRA) was formed in early 1919.
+Its members were drawn from the Irish Volunteers, along with remnants of the Irish Citizens Army.
+Sinn Fein leaders in the new Republican government worked hard through 1919 to bring the IRA under its control.
+It was not an easy task: the IRA and its antecedent bodies had always acted independently and were not amenable to political control.
+Eventually, through the efforts of Michael Collins and others, the IRA came under the control of the Dail Eireann and served as its de facto military wing.
+Though the Sinn Fein government never formally declared war, it later asserted that a state of war existed between the new Irish Republic and Britain, due to Britain’s ongoing occupation of Ireland.

-4. The Irish Republican Army became Dail Eireann’s military wing, launching attacks on the police and British targets.
+4. Formed from the Irish Volunteers and other groups, the Irish Republican Army became Dail Eireann’s military wing, launching attacks on the police and British targets.

 5. The Irish War of Independence culminated in the Anglo-Irish Treaty, signed in December 1921.
-This treaty created the Irish Free State, a self governing British dominion.
+This treaty created the Irish Free State, a self-governing British dominion.
 Northern Ireland was allowed to opt out of the Free State, which it immediately did.
-The treaty caused a split in Sinn Fein and the IRA and led to the Irish Civil War (1922-23).
+The treaty caused a split in both Sinn Fein and the IRA and led to the Irish Civil War (1922-23).